Direct Estimation of Appearance Models for Segmentation: Numerical Experiments

-Again let $I$ be an image with a ground truth segmentation defined by $\R_0$ and $\R_1$.
-Let $\Q_0$ and $\Q_1$ be the two regions obtained by segmenting $I$ using the estimated appearance models.
-We compare the two segmentations using a sum of two Jaccard indices, again allowing for a permutation of the region labels,
+Let $\Q_0$ and $\Q_1$ be two regions obtained by segmenting $I$.
+We compare the segmentation defined by $\Q_0$ and $\Q_1$ to the ground truth segmentation defined by $\R_0$ and $\R_1$ using a sum of two Jaccard indices, again allowing for a permutation of the region labels,

-All of our algorithms were implemented in Matlab and the experiments presented here were run on a Intel(R) Core(TM) i5-6200U CPU 2.30GHz with 8 Gb of RAM.